Cod-e-Codes/test-repo/README.md

 └── README.md
 ```

 Modular architecture: client, server logic, and shared types are separated for clarity and maintainability.
 The new `config/` package provides robust environment-variable and `.env` file support.
+The `shared/crypto.go` module implements E2E encryption using X25519 key exchange and ChaCha20-Poly1305 authenticated encryption.

 ---